You Got Served: Soundtrack

-You Got Served Soundtrack features mainly music by B2K, but also Marques Houston, and many others.
+The film soundtrack features songs primarily by B2K, but also Marques Houston, and many others.
 There were some profanities in the soundtrack such as "Streets Is Callin'" but did not receive a PA label.
-The soundtrack was released on December 23, 2003.
+The soundtrack was released on December 23, 2003, through Epic Records.
 Also, there was a release of a music video for B2K's single "Badaboom" featuring Fabolous and Marques Houston was the guest appearance.
+The soundtrack peaked at No. 34 on the Billboard 200, No. 7 on the Top R&B/Hip-Hop Albums chart, and No. 2 on the Top Soundtracks chart.
+The single "Badaboom" performed by B2K and Fabolous reached No. 59 on the Billboard Hot 100.
+This is the last album B2K made together before their break up in 2004 and before coming back in 2018.

+AllMusic rated the soundtrack three out of five points.